The time periodic problem for the Navier-Stokes equations in exterior domains in weighted spaces: Introduction

 \begin{defi}{(Muckenhoupt class $\mathscr{A}_q$)} Let $1<q <\infty$.
 A weighted function $0 \leq w \in L^1_{\rm loc}(\mathbb{R}^n)$ belongs to the Muckenhoupt class $\mathscr{A}_q(\IR^n) $ if the function $w$ satisfies

 for all cubes $Q \subset \mathbb{R}^n$, where $|Q|$ denotes the Lebesgue measure of $Q$. \end{defi}

 For example, the radially symmetric weight functions $w(x)=\langle x \rangle^\alpha := (1+|x|^2)^{\alpha/2}$, $-n < \alpha < n(q-1),$ belong to the Muckenhoupt class $\mathscr{A}_q $.
 By analogy, in the homogeneous case, $w(x)=|x|^\alpha \in \mathscr{A}_q $.
 One of the first applications of Muckenhoupt weights to the Stokes system was a weighted $L^2$ energy estimates with weights $\langle x \rangle^\alpha$ and resolvent estimates using the full Muckenhoupt class by Farwig and Sohr, see \cite{FS96}, \cite{FS}.
 Since then numerous authors used weighted estimates to refine former estimates from $L^q$ norms to weighted $L^q$ norms.
 Among others we mention results by Bae, Brandolese and Jin \cite{Bae-Br-Jin}, Bae and Jin \cite{Bae-Jin}, Bae and Roh \cite{Bae-Roh}; see also further references in those articles.
 We refer to Takahashi \cite{Takahashi} for the current status about weighted norm estimates including anisotropic weights for the Navier-Stokes-Oseen system.
-Recently Maremonti and Pane \cite{Marem-Pane} constructed local-in-time mild solutions for the $n$-dimensional Cauchy problem in weighted spaces and proved uniqueness; to this aim, the authors use the intersection of three spaces with and without radial weights for the unknown velocity. \BLACK
+Recently Maremonti and Pane \cite{Marem-Pane} constructed local-in-time mild solutions for the $n$-dimensional Cauchy problem in the intersection of three spaces with and without radial weights and proved uniqueness.

 In the present paper we mainly focus on the weight $\langle x \rangle^\alpha$ such that we obtain periodic solutions in the critical scale invariant space $C(\mathbb{R}; L^n)$.
 We define the weighted $L^q$ space $L^q_s (\Omega)$ with weight $\langle x \rangle^{sq}$ and its solenoidal subspace $L^q_{s,\sigma} (\Omega)$ in Section 2 below.
 Our main result is stated as follows.